Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price – Amazon UK

-The difference is generally esthetics, other than the reality that the “Top” has a one touch flat white button too, although some would argue that one touch machines can’t literally do flat whites anyway.
+The difference is generally esthetics, other than the fact that the “Top” has a one touch flat white button too, although some would argue that one touch machines can’t literally do flat whites anyway.

 The Eletta Plus (ECAM 44.620.S) is practically the same machine as the 44.660 cappuccino above, except it has a steam wand, so it’s not a one-touch or “cappuccino maker” machine.